 Once you go to the link above you will need to select the organization type that you want to view, either school or district.
 Once you select that, the list to the right will populate either a list of districts or schools in Washington state.
 You can also view different years by selecting that from the top of the page.
 Please contact the district office if you need help accessing the data.

-The CPPS Strategic Plan was updated in the fall of 2015.
-It is a 3-year plan and was created from input from parents, students, staff and administration.
-Review the current Strategic Plan
+The CPPS District Improvement Plan was updated in the Spring of 2022.
+It is a 3-year plan and will guide the district's work for 2022-2025.
+Review the current District Improvement Plan

 Our district employs 200 staff members - excluding substitutes and part-time coaches.